willkg/douglas/docs/dev_architecture.rst

 This isn't very interesting unless you're trying to implement the functionality of a blosxom 2.0 plugin in Python for Douglas.

-The available blosxom renderer callbacks are:

-* cb_head - corresponds to blosxom 2.0 head
-* cb_date_head - corresponds to blosxom 2.0 date
-* cb_story - corresponds to blosxom 2.0 story
-* cb_foot - corresponds to blosoxm 2.0 foot

-Additionally, we have these lifecycle callbacks available:
+We have these lifecycle callbacks available:

 * the blosxom 2.0 entries callback is handled by cb_filelist
 * the blosxom 2.0 filter callback is handled by cb_prepare